Inside LA - The Los Angeles Lowdown

 At the same time an early settler, Juan Francisco Reyes, one of the first mayors of Los Angeles, founded a farming operation in the Valley that later came to be known as Rancho los Encinos (which is where the neighborhood now known as Encino gets its name).

-Nevertheless for the first part of the nineteenth century the San Fernando Valley was dominated by its mission.
-Even after Mexico gained its independence, in 1821, the mission flourished, becoming known throughout California for its red wine, pomegranates, figs and olives.
+For the first part of the nineteenth century the San Fernando Valley was dominated by its mission.
+Even after Mexico gained its independence, in 1821, the mission flourished, becoming known throughout Alta California for its red wine, pomegranates, figs and olives.
 Over 50,000 longhorn cattle and 1,500 horses grazed the Mission’s lands, which covered almost the entire floor of the valley.

 The very success of the California missions were what ultimately brought them down.
 The rancheros, the wealthy landowning class that had been created by the Spanish, grew resentful of the huge lands of the missions, with their free labor and tax-free status.
 They couldn’t compete.
 On top of that the Californios, as Californians were then called, chafed under the long-distance, disinterested, rule of Mexico City.